Ezzahhh/griffith-calendar/README.md

 ## Disclaimers

 This is not an official project from Griffith Uni.
-Please don't sue me for putting Griffith in the title or stealing their favicon.
+Please don't sue me for putting Griffith in the title or for stealing their favicon.